Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In Monteverde If you are interested in ecotourism; you want to visit the cloud forest; you want a safe area to travel to;

-Best places to stay in Monteverde:
+Best places to stay in Costa Rica in Monteverde:

 🔍MORE HOTEL DEALS IN MONTEVERDE